Sonnet 376

 You are my refuge from embattled days,

-And too my strength in every dire hour,
+My steadfast strength in every trying hour,

-I look upon your face and feel at peace,
+I look upon your face and feel at peace

-I think of all my struggles and life’s pain…
+I think of all my struggles and life’s strain…

 And smile each time I look on you again.